Man arrested after 15-year-old gives birth at Memphis hospital

 The new mother told investigators that she lives with Ramirez and that he is the father of her child.

 The 19-year-old suspect confirmed that he knew the child’s age and that they had been involved in a sexual relationship since she was 14.
+Ramirez is four years, five months and 11 days older than the victim.